Turkey travel guide

 Medical tourism is when people travel to have medical, surgical or dental treatment abroad.
 Cosmetic surgery, dental procedures and cardiac surgery are the most common procedures for medical tourists.

-If you are considering travelling to Turkey for medical, surgical or dental treatment, you should:
+If you are considering travelling to Turkey for medical, surgical or dental treatment:

-• discuss plans with your UK doctor before going ahead with any medical procedures abroad
+- discuss plans with your UK doctor, dentist or clinician before going ahead

-• do your own research - private companies have a financial interest in arranging your medical treatment abroad and the information they provide should not be your only source of information
+- do your own research - private companies have a financial interest in booking your treatment and their literature should not be your only source of information

 The Foreign, Commonwealth & Development Office (FCDO) cannot provide tailored advice for individual trips.
 Read this travel advice and carry out your own research before deciding whether to travel.